without Internet Explorer,

 “…oh people, your darkness hath come…”

 Whittling through metal’s olden period with a plastic greatsword is occasionally classy and usually discarded Virgin Steele, an American four-piece that had lead me out into the rain with their glossed and squeaky reality that’s not the least bit dark, half of the time crusading and the other half cutesy, and truth be told, probably no other group has thrown me closer to the lions of indecision.
-Y’see, with day one this band fronted a wary adventure in sound, one that was both still in the closet and masculine - it only takes a few steps into the debut for the realization that the guide leading you through this is plagued by a sexually split personality.
+Y’see, with day one this band fronted a wary adventure in sound, one that was masculine, yet still in the closet - it only takes a few steps into the debut for the realization that the guide leading you through this is plagued by a sexually split personality.
 Naturally this awareness slows up your progress.
 It is, after all, weird, like a cross dresser, and a sliver of your being fears for the $9 you’ve just dished out (mid/late-'80s wages, of course), but follow it you do because you’ve paid good money for the service.
 So there you are on your ten track journey.
 With the songs as your escort, you grasp the same handholds as it mountaineers femininely with as much sparse purpose as right-on vitality.
 You dodge blows as it roves the horizon line where might and make-up try to beat each other up.
-A fairly confident, hairy-chested stride turns quickly and unexpectedly into a puckered sashay and back again.
-All you can do is look around the landscape, confused, hoping things will congeal into something more daringly serrated, more metal solid.
+A fairly confident, hairy-chested stride can turn quickly and unexpectedly into a puckering sashay and back again just as quickly.
+All you can do is look around the landscape in confusion and hope things will congeal into something more daringly serrated, more metal solid.
 Sometimes it does.
 Sometimes you’re convinced it’s a Teeze demo that’s playing, and that’s just the first side.

 It’s not a trip I long to relive, but here we go.